RFID CARD FAQ's

 How are RFID cards different?

-All Lift Tickets will be “direct to lift” – complete an online waiver and purchase your lift ticket online.
+All lift tickets will be “direct to lift,” as well.
+Complete an online waiver and purchase your lift ticket online.
 Once you arrive, visit the kiosks outside the West Lodge to redeem your QR confirmation.
-Scan the code to receive the RFID card then place pass (alone) in your left jacket sleeve or pocket and ski or ride right to the access gates at the bottoms of each chairlift, wait for the gate to recognize your pass, open and ski or ride on through to load the chairlift and have a great day on the snow!
+Scan the code to receive the RFID card, then place your pass (alone) in your jacket pocket.
+Ski or ride right to the access gates at the bottom of each chairlift, then wait for the gate to recognize your pass.
+Once the gate opens, ski or ride through to load the chairlift and have a great day on the snow!

 These RFID cards are meant to add ease to the lift ticket and season pass experience.
 Keeping your RFID card in a dedicated pocket throughout the winter, or even just your day on the slopes will help keep the lift loading quick and easy!